ahgroup/data-analysis-template/data/readme.md

 The folders inside this folder should contain all data at various stages.

+This data is being loaded/manipulated/changed/saved with code from the `code` folders.

-You should place the raw data in the raw_data folder and do not edit it.
+You should place the raw data in the `raw_data` folder and not edit it.
 Ever!

 Ideally, load the raw data into R and do all changes there with code, so everything is automatically reproducible and documented.